-Requirement Citation Comment Hydrology Report filing frequency t CDRMS regulation 4.05.13(4)(c) Section 2.05.6 of the permit requires MCM to submit the AHR by March 30 th each year.
-The Division received MCM's 2022 AHR on 5 May 2023 and the annual Stormwater Report on 9 February 2022.
+Requirement Citation Comment Hydrology Report filing frequency CDRMS regulation 4.05.13(4)(c) Section 2.05.6 of the permit requires MCM to submit the AHR by March 30 th each year.
+The Division received MCM's 2023 AHR on 15 February 2024 and the annual Stormwater Report on 15 February 2024.
 2. Timely filing of hydrology report March 30, Section 2.05.6 of the permit.
-Extension of submittal dates were requested by the operator and granted by DRMS.
-3. Filing frequency of NPDES Discharge Monitoring Reports NPDES permit CO-0034142 Throughout 2022 filing dates were only intermittently met.
-4. Timely filing of Discharge Monitoring Reports NPDES permit CO-0034142 Inadequate, at a minimum a correspondence to DRMS of no discharge is required.
-All filing dates were not met.
-The Division received DMR's for Q1, Q2 and Q3, September of 2022.
+The AHR was filed in a timely manner in February of 2024.
+3. Filing frequency of NPDES Discharge Monitoring Reports NPDES permit CO-0034142 The Division received DMR's for Q1, Q2 and Q3, and Q4.
+4. Timely filing of Discharge Monitoring Reports NPDES permit CO-0034142 All filing dates were met.
 5. NPDES outfall sampling frequency NPDES permit CO-0034142 Two gaging stations one each on the Yampa and he Williams for Rivers WF1 and WF2 measure flow.
 Three NPDES discharge points are regularly monitored, comprised of two outfalls on the Williams Fork River (WF1, 003 and WF2, 024), and one spring (1SP).
 It appears from the AHR that frequency for sampling was complied with.
 Point #022 (1SP), is a spring that flows sporadically during spring snow melt, March through June.
-Figures 19 and 20 present water year monitoring data for the spring.
+Table 20 presents water year monitoring data for the spring.
 The spring was sampled on a bi weekly basis.
-Monthly 6.
-Parameters to be sampled for NPDES Reporting NPDES permit CO-0034142 Sampling occurred as required for other outfalls.
-Sampling parameters and frequency are presented on Table 3B, and Table 4 occurred as per outlined.
-Tables 20 through 21 A provides 2022 water year monitoring data for the site.
-TDS concentrations appeared consistent with historic data, with recoverable iron showing a slight upward trend within historic ranges.
+Monthly sampling occurred as required for other outfalls.
+6. Parameters to be sampled for NPDES Reporting NPDES permit CO-0034142 Sampling parameters and frequency are presented on Tables 1B 3B, and Table 4 and occurred as per outlined.
+Tables 18 through 20 provide 2023 water year monitoring data for the site.
+TDS concentrations appeared consistent with historic data, fluctuating widely based on runoff.
+Recoverable iron showing a slight upward trend within historic ranges.
 Seasonal discharge occurred at 1SP.
-No recorded discharge from any on site sediment pond occurred during 2022 as per DMR's records received by DRMS.
+No recorded discharge from any on site sediment pond occurred during 2023 as per DMR's records received by DRMS.